 I still think the lounge access is the best value, as you can use the lounge at your arrival or departure airport, depending on your travels.
 I tend to use the Las Vegas lounge the most, as I am on East Coast person and tend to take early morning flights for travel.
 I can eat a quick snack on arrival, or breakfast before leaving.
 There’s never been an overcrowding issue that I’ve had with those times.

-A secondary reason why I decided to get the Amex Platinum was the hotel status match – you get SPG Gold status and Hilton Gold status.
+A secondary reason why I decided to get the Amex Platinum was The Ritz-Carlton Okinawa hotel status match – you get SPG Gold status and Hilton Gold status.
 With the Marriot/SPG merger, this means you also have Marriot Gold status as well.
 We tend to drive to visit my family in Texas at least 1-2 times a year and have found a few hotels that give upgrades or late checkouts, which make the 20+ hr drive each way a little more bearable.

 One final aspect I have used is the National Rental Car Executive status.
 If car rental rates are reasonable (always double checking, like Adam does) – this gets you access to the Executive line – no need to go to a kiosk, just grab a car and go.
 The last trip I made to FLL – there were so many cars, we got to get an executive elite car (Chevy Impala with Sirius, nav, leather, etc) for the price of a midsize car.